 The five of us grew this farm from nothing more than an old horse pasture.
-A little hard work, a lot of sweat and a ton of laughter over the last 11 years has nurtured not only our crops but our souls and has deepened our family's bond!
+A little hard work, a lot of sweat and a ton of laughter since 2006 has nurtured not only our crops but our souls and has deepened our family's bond!

 Welcome to Turner Farms!

 We are the Turners!
 We are a homesteading farm family with a pioneer spirit!
 We run an organically-managed farm just outside of Missoula, Montana in the rich soils of Orchard Homes between the Bitterroot and Clark Fork rivers.
 We have been growing our farm since 2006 when our boys wanted to buy bunk beds and had to contribute to their bunk bed fund.
 We had grown more than our share of corn and vegetables that year so the boys got creative and set up a farm stand in our driveway for friends and family.
 We had so much fun as a family harvesting and selling!
 We knew at the end of the season we wanted to grow this little business into something bigger and meaningful for our family and our community.
 Oh, and yes...the boys got their bunk beds!
 Paid for 100% by vegetables!